-3. Board Compensation
+3. Non-Employee Director Compensation

-The Company's management ("management") monitors the status of the Board's compensation in relation to other public companies of similar size and/or complexity.
-Changes in compensation are recommended by the Corporate Governance Committee for action by the full Board.
-It is the Board's view that a compensation system should allow the Company to attract and retain competent and qualified directors.
-For Board service, non-employee directors receive an annual retainer and annual grants of shares of restricted stock of the Company with restrictions expiring on the first anniversary of the grants.
-Committee members receive annual retainers for each committee on which they serve, with chairs receiving slightly greater retainers.
+The Company's senior management ("management") monitors the status of nonemployee director compensation in relation to other public companies of similar size and/or complexity.
+Changes in compensation are recommended by the Corporate Governance Committee, in consultation with the Compensation Committee, for action by the full Board.
+It is the Board's view that a non-employee director compensation program should be designed to enable the Company to attract and retain competent and qualified independent directors, compensate non-employee directors for the time, effort, expertise, and accountability required of active Board membership, and align non-employee directors' interests with those of shareholders through the equity component of the compensation program.
+For Board service, non-employee directors receive an annual cash retainer and an annual equity grant.
+Committee members receive annual cash retainers for each committee on which they serve, with chairs receiving slightly greater retainers.
+Employee directors do not receive compensation for their Board service.